suz608/InstaCoffee/README.md

 ---

-## API Documentation
+## APIs
-The backend API serves the following endpoints:
+The backend serves the following API endpoints:
 ### Store APIs
 - **GET /items/**
   Fetches all items of the coffee shop.